replit-archive/jq-console/README.md

         setTimeout(function() {
           jqconsole.AbortPrompt();
         }, 2000);

+###jqconsole.Write
-* `jqconsole.Write`: Writes the given text to the console in a `<span>`, with an
+Writes the given text to the console in a `<span>`, with an
 optional class.
 If a prompt is currently being shown, the text is inserted
 before it.
 Takes two arguments:

-    * `string text`: The text to write.
+  * __string__ *text*: The text to write.

-    * `string cls`: The class to give the span containing the text.
+  * __string__ *cls*: The class to give the span containing the text.
 Optional.

-    * `bool escape`: Whether the text to write should be html escaped.
+  * __bool__ *escape*: Whether the text to write should be html escaped.
     Optional, defaults to true.

   Examples:

         jqconsole.Write(output, 'my-output-class')
         jqconsole.Write(err.message, 'my-error-class')

+###jqconsole.SetPromptText
-* `jqconsole.SetPromptText`: Sets the text currently in the input prompt.
-Takes
+Sets the text currently in the input prompt.
+Takes one parameter:
-  one parameter:

-    * `string text`: The text to put in the prompt.
+  * __string__ *text*: The text to put in the prompt.

   Examples:

         jqconsole.SetPromptText('ls')
         jqconsole.SetPromptText('print [i ** 2 for i in range(10)]')

+###jqconsole.ClearPromptText
-* `jqconsole.ClearPromptText`: Clears all the text currently in the input
+Clears all the text currently in the input prompt.
-  prompt.
 Takes one parameter:

-    * `bool clear_label`: If specified and true, also clears the main prompt
+  * __bool__ *clear_label*: If specified and true, also clears the main prompt
     label (e.g. ">>>").

   Example:

         jqconsole.ClearPromptText()

+###jqconsole.GetPromptText
-* `jqconsole.GetPromptText`: Returns the contents of the prompt.
-Takes one
+Returns the contents of the prompt.
+Takes one parameter:
-  parameter:

-    * `bool full`: If specified and true, also includes the prompt labels
+  * __bool__ *full*: If specified and true, also includes the prompt labels
     (e.g. ">>>").

   Examples:

         var currentCommand = jqconsole.GetPromptText()
         var logEntry = jqconsole.GetPromptText(true)

+###jqconsole.Reset
-* `jqconsole.Reset`: Resets the console to its initial state, cancelling all
+Resets the console to its initial state, cancelling all current and pending
-  current and pending operations.
+operations.
 Takes no parameters.

   Example:

         jqconsole.Reset()

+###jqconsole.GetColumn
-* `jqconsole.GetColumn`: Returns the 0-based number of the column on which the
-  cursor currently is.
+Returns the 0-based number of the column on which the cursor currently is.
 Takes no parameters.

   Example:

         // Show the current line and column in a status area.
         $('#status').text(jqconsole.GetLine() + ', ' + jqconsole.GetColumn())

+###jqconsole.GetLine
-* `jqconsole.GetLine`: Returns the 0-based number of the line on which the
-  cursor currently is.
+Returns the 0-based number of the line on which the cursor currently is.
 Takes no parameters.

   Example:

         // Show the current line and column in a status area.
         $('#status').text(jqconsole.GetLine() + ', ' + jqconsole.GetColumn())

+###jqconsole.Focus
-* `jqconsole.Focus`: Forces the focus onto the console so events can be
+Forces the focus onto the console so events can be captured.
-  captured.
 Takes no parameters.

   Example:

         // Redirect focus to the console whenever the user clicks anywhere.
         $(window).click(function() {
           jqconsole.Focus();
         })

+###jqconsole.GetIndentWidth
-* `jqconsole.GetIndentWidth`: Returns the number of spaces inserted when
+Returns the number of spaces inserted when indenting.
-  indenting.
 Takes no parameters.

   Example:

         jqconsole.SetIndentWidth(4);
         console.assert(jqconsole.GetIndentWidth() == 4);

-* `jqconsole.RegisterMatching`: Registers an opening and closing characters to
-  match and wraps each of the opening and closing characters with a span with
-  the specified class.
-Takes one parameters:

-    * `char open`: The opening character of a "block".
-    * `char close`: The closing character of a "block".
-    * `string class`: The css class that is applied to the matched characters.

-    Example:

-        jqconsole.RegisterMatching('{', '}', 'brackets');
+###jqconsole.UnRegisterMatching

-* `jqconsole.UnRegisterMatching`: Deletes a certain matching settings set by
+Deletes a certain matching settings set by `jqconsole.RegisterMatching`.
-  `jqconsole.RegisterMatching`.
 Takes two paramaters:

-    * `char open`: The opening character of a "block".
+  * __char__ *open*: The opening character of a "block".
-    * `char close`: The closing character of a "block".
+  * __char__ *close*: The closing character of a "block".

   Example:

         jqconsole.UnRegisterMatching('{', '}');

+###jqconsole.Dump
-* `jqconsole.Dump`: Returns the text content of the console.
+Returns the text content of the console.

+###jqconsole.GetState
-* `jqconsole.GetState`: Returns the current state of the console.
-Could be one
-    of the following:
+Returns the current state of the console.
+Could be one of the following:

-    * Input: `input`
+  * Input: `"input"`
-    * Output: `output`
+  * Output: `"output"`
-    * Prompt: `prompt`
+  * Prompt: `"prompt"`

   Example:

         jqconsole.GetState(); //output

+###jqconsole.MoveToStart
-* `jqconsole.MoveToStart`: Moves the cursor to the start of the current line.
+Moves the cursor to the start of the current line.
 Takes one parameter:

-    * `bool all_lines`: If true moves the cursor to the beginning of the first
+  * __bool__ *all_lines*: If true moves the cursor to the beginning of the first
   line in the current prompt.
 Defaults to false.

   Example:

         // Move to line start Ctrl+A.